$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 Does USCIS actually count my travel days at the interview?

-Yes.
-The officer pulls your I-94 records (CBP entry/exit data) and may compare them against the travel history you listed on the N-400.
-If your stated dates don't match the government's records, it creates a credibility issue.
+USCIS may compare the travel history you listed on the N-400 with I-94 records and other available records.
+If your stated dates don't match, it can create a credibility issue.
 This is why you should pull your own I-94 records at i94.cbp.dhs.gov before filing and reconcile any discrepancies.

 What if I'm 5-10 days short of the 913-day threshold?